kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

        ...
        // SkipNodePrepare indicates that node-local resource preparation (NodePrepareResources gRPC)
        // is not required for the devices in this slice.
 Defaults to nil (false).
+       // (SkipNodePrepare: true and SkipNodeUnprepare: false/nil) is invalid and will be rejected.
        // +optional
        SkipNodePrepare *bool `json:"skipNodePrepare,omitempty" protobuf:"varint,5,opt,name=skipNodePrepare"`

        // SkipNodeUnprepare indicates that node-local resource cleanup (NodeUnprepareResources gRPC)
        // is not required for the devices in this slice.
 Defaults to nil (false).
+       // (SkipNodePrepare: true and SkipNodeUnprepare: false/nil) is invalid and will be rejected.
        // +optional
        SkipNodeUnprepare *bool `json:"skipNodeUnprepare,omitempty" protobuf:"varint,6,opt,name=skipNodeUnprepare"`
    }